Hymenoptera: Sex determination

 Among most or all hymenopterans, sex is determined by the number of chromosomes an individual possesses.
 Fertilized eggs get two sets of chromosomes (one from each parent's respective gametes) and develop into diploid females, while unfertilized eggs only contain one set (from the mother) and develop into haploid males.
 The act of fertilization is under the voluntary control of the egg-laying female, giving her control of the sex of her offspring.
 This phenomenon is called haplodiploidy.

 However, the actual genetic mechanisms of haplodiploid sex determination may be more complex than simple chromosome number.
-In many Hymenoptera, sex is actually determined by a single gene locus with many alleles.
+In many Hymenoptera, sex is determined by a single gene locus with many alleles.
 In these species, haploids are male and diploids heterozygous at the sex locus are female, but occasionally a diploid will be homozygous at the sex locus and develop as a male, instead.
 This is especially likely to occur in an individual whose parents were siblings or other close relatives.
 Diploid males are known to be produced by inbreeding in many ant, bee, and wasp species.
 Diploid biparental males are usually sterile but a few species that have fertile diploid males are known.

-One consequence of haplodiploidy is that females on average actually have more genes in common with their sisters than they do with their own daughters.
-Because of this, cooperation among kindred females may be unusually advantageous, and has been hypothesized to contribute to the multiple origins of eusociality within this order.
+One consequence of haplodiploidy is that females on average have more genes in common with their sisters than they do with their daughters.
+Because of this, cooperation among kindred females may be unusually advantageous and has been hypothesized to contribute to the multiple origins of eusociality within this order.
 In many colonies of bees, ants, and wasps, worker females will remove eggs laid by other workers due to increased relatedness to direct siblings, a phenomenon known as worker policing.

 Another consequence is that hymenopterans may be more resistant to the deleterious effects of inbreeding.
 As males are haploid, any recessive genes will automatically be expressed, exposing them to natural selection.
 Thus, the genetic load of deleterious genes is purged relatively quickly.